It’s 2:58 a.m.

 The moment you stand in the living room of your new home.

 The moment you survey your new office or the moment you sit in your first Grad class.

-No matter how tired, no matter you ache, no matter how weary, He will breathe life into your dry bones.
+He will breathe new life into you again.
+No matter how tired, no matter how you ache, no matter how weary, He will breathe life into your dry bones.
 He is still with you, here in the middle of the valley dry bones, here in the middle of your story.
-Here in the middle of my story.
-So, my darling, breathe deep.
+So, my darling, breathe deep